ludwig-austermann/fork-typst-algorithms/examples/examples.typ

 // check out the README to see all the options
 // for algo and code
-#import "../algo.typ": algo, i, d, comment, code
+#import "../algo.typ": algo, i, d, comment, code, keyword, no-keyword

 #algo(